How Extended Warranties Work

 Our Extended Warranty Options

-Our extended warranties start where the manufacturer's leaves off: after the first year of ownership (believe it or not, this isn't typical).
+Our extended warranties start where the manufacturer's leaves off: after the first year of ownership (believe it or not, this isn't always the case).
 Here is our full extended warranty pricing:

 We hope this guide to appliance extended warranties was helpful.
 Here are the key points to remember: